 least via ancient cave and rock art.

-including springbok.
-Visit the chic Gallery District in Parktown North; or hunt for unique furnishings in the Design Quarter, eating at the
+Visit the chic Gallery District in Parktown North; or hunt for unique furnishings in the Design Quarter.
+You can eat at the

 At Liliesleaf Farm, anti-Apartheid leaders - including Nelson Mandela and Walter Sisulu - plotted strategy, many being

 subsequently tried for treason following a police raid.
-200-hectare Lion Park is the drive-through home to prides of lions - you
+200-hectare Lion and Safari Park is the drive-through home to prides of lions - you

 can even touch and pet some hand-reared cubs that have been rejected by their mums.
 Also visit the Lesedi African Lodge & Cultural Village